What is a Bull Put Spread?

 Rolling losing positions

-If the stock approaches your sell strike, consider rolling down and out — move to a lower strike at a further expiry for a net credit.
-Only roll if the thesis is still intact.
+If stock approaches your sell strike, roll down and out — move to lower strike at further expiry for net credit.
+Only roll if thesis is intact.

 Example Trade — LRCX